Okay, so it's MI33 and also have numbers eight and nine standing by eight, nine, and ten.

 After Santorum and Romney had to endure endless questioning on gay marriage, Newt finally turned the question around.

-I just want to raise, since we spent this much time on these issues.
+I just want to raise, since we spent this much time on these issues, I just want to raise a point about the news media bias.

-You don't hear the opposite question ask.
+You don't hear the opposite question asked.

-Should the Catholic Church be forced to close its adoption services in Massachusetts because it won't accept gay couples, which is exactly what the state has done.
+Should the Catholic Church be forced to close its adoption services in Massachusetts because it won't accept gay couples, which is exactly what the state has done?

 Should the Catholic Church be driven out of providing charitable services in the District of Columbia because it won't give in to secular bigotry?